 Yes, that's right, I'm going to pay 10% of what the passengers on my left and right paid.

 How will I do it?
 I'm going to use 37,500 Aeroplan points, which are an exceptionally valuable tool when used in the right way.

 And right now, in the next five minutes, I'm going to show you both a) how to get them, and b) how to use them the right way.
-[Note: if you can't wait and just want to get straight to the tools,

 And when I open up the Guide, something jumps out at me right away.
 Three of the top seven airlines on the list, my personal favourites, are based in Asia: Singapore Airlines, Air China, and EVA Airways.
 That tells me something even more important: their hub cities, Singapore, Beijing, and Taipei will definitely offer some great prices to North America.

 Just thirty seconds into my search process, my decision is made for me: I'm leaving from Singapore.